While shepherds watched their flocks by night

 I. Text: Origins

 This nativity hymn was first published in A Supplement to the New Version of Psalms (London: J. Heptinstall, 1700).
-The psalm paraphrases in the New Version (1696/8) were the collaborative work of Nahum Tate and Nicholas Brady, but the supplemental hymns are often credited to Nahum Tate alone, including “While shepherds watched their flocks by night” (Fig. 1), for reasons which are unclear and unproven.
+The psalm paraphrases in the New Version (1696/8) were the collaborative work of Nahum Tate and Nicholas Brady, but the supplemental hymns are often credited to Nahum Tate alone, including “While shepherds watched their flocks by night” (Fig. 1), for reasons that are unclear and unproven.
 His name was not directly attached to any hymns in the supplement.
 The proper attribution should be to the collection or to Tate & Brady, not to Tate individually.

 Fig. 1.
 Supplement to the New Version of Psalms (London: J. Heptinstall, 1700).